OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/aws.md

   </table>
 </div>

 > There are many other configuration values that can be set once the deployment has completed.
-Visit [OpenVidu CE configuration](reference-docs/openvidu-config/){:target="_blank"} and [OpenVidu Pro configuration](openvidu-pro/reference-docs/openvidu-pro-config/){:target="_blank"}  for further information.
+Check out section [Updating OpenVidu Pro configuration](#updating-openvidu-pro-configuration) once the deployment is done.

 #### Kibana configuration